khetho/adventistcommons.org/README.md

 - run migration with command ```docker-compose exec ac-php-fpm vendor/bin/phinx migrate```
 - In your browser, go to localhost:8096 (the application) and create your account
 - In your browser, go to localhost:8080 (adminer), and connect with parameters Mysql / ac-db / root / somePassword
+- Create ssl private and public keys for relation with frontend (see below)

 ### Manual Development Setup Guide